Strategic HR as a business accelerator

 When business priorities are defined at strategic level, HR will assess that current staff can achieve the objectives.
 Are there enough resources and do they possess the right skills and competences to get the job done?
 HR can manage a scalable workforce by recruiting the best-in-class profiles and closing the capability gaps.

 HR as a partner

 To conclude, HR must embrace a broader role and needs to transition from a support department to a strategic partner for the business.
-Strategic HR partners can help drive individual, team, and organizational performance by:
+Strategic HR partners can help drive individual, team, and organisational performance by:

 Connecting HR efforts and initiatives to business objectives

 This ambitious challenge will not only contribute to enhance the organisation's overall performance, but it will also build a best-in-class employer.